rfg74/rfg74.github.io/Lab11.md

   <img width="560" alt="Profile Picture" src="TR_1_PLOT.jpg">
 </div>

+The ground truth pose was (1.524, 0.914, 0.000) and the computed belief pose was (1.829, 0.610, 10.000) which yields a resultant error of (-0.305, -0.305, -10.000).
+The result is a bit off with the calculated belief sitting south east of the actual ground truth position of the robot.

 #### Bottom Right (5, -3)

 <div style="display: flex; gap: 10px;">
   <img width="560" alt="Profile Picture" src="BR_1.jpg">
   <img width="560" alt="Profile Picture" src="BR_1_PLOT.jpg">
 </div>

+The ground truth pose was (1.524, -0.914, 0.000) and the computed belief pose was (1.524, -0.914, 10.000) which yields a resultant error of (0.000, 0.000, -10.000).
+On the plot only one dot appears due to the fact that the ground truth and belief are directly on top of each other.
+However, there is still an error of 10 degrees which is interesting.

 #### Top Middle (0, 3)